NjukiG/NjukiG/README.md

 - 🔭 I’m currently working on a healthcare appointment booking app.
 - 🌱 I’m currently learning Java.
-- 💬 Ask me about JavaScript, ReactJS, Ruby on Rails, Django and AWS
+- 💬 Ask me about JavaScript, ReactJS, Ruby on Rails, Go and AWS
 - 📫 How to reach me: gnjuki19@gmail.com